Resources

 Subscribe for updates

-Browser or Web Push Notifications occupy a unique position in your digital marketing machinery.
+Browser Push Notifications (or web push notifications) occupy a unique position in your digital marketing machinery.
 It is one of the most powerful channels to enable offsite user engagement, drive website traffic, and retarget anonymous website visitors.

 With the world moving towards mobile and apps, it might feel that browser push notifications might take a backseat in the future.
 But, it is far from true.

-Desktop usage still accounts for 42% of total time spent on the internet.
-And, browser push notifications deliver the power of real-time push communication to such users across industries.
+Desktop usage still accounts for 42% of total time spent on the internet, and browser push notifications deliver the power of real-time push communication.

 While mobile push notifications are limited to mobile devices and tablets, browser push notifications cover desktops as well.
 That’s a major advantage that browser push notifications as a standalone channel have over their app counterpart.